letFlavinho/Guia-CSS/README.md

 	background-repeat: no-repeat;

 <blockquote>it is completely possible to do the opposite with the 'repeat-x' and 'repeat-y' attributes AND changing the 'background-size' to test the better way to make use of your background image</blockquote>

+	background-size: cover;

+The CSS background-size property specifies the size of the background images.
+The size of the image can be totally or only partially in order to preserve its aspect ratio.